QualyaIO/obtuse.DSP/vult_FM/README.md

 - voice: buffer_alt with fixed 4 voices
 - fix pop when a voice is stolen
 - add effect to modulate?
-- add mixe
+- add mixer
-- back to toubidour
+- back to toubidou
+- add velocity